ekr/tls13-spec/draft-ietf-tls-tls13.md

 it SHOULD use the EarlyData extension.

 Any data included in EarlyData is not integrated into the handshake hashes directly.
+E.g., if the ClientKeyExchange is included in EarlyData, then the handshake hashes consist of ClientHello + ServerHello, etc.
-Instead, it is hashed in as marshalled into the extension.
-Note that this may include application_data traffic.
-This guarantees that the Finished message covers these messages even if they are ultimately ignored by the server (e.g., because it is sent to a TLS 1.2 server).
+However, because the ClientKeyExchange is in a ClientHello extension, it is still hashed transitively.
+This procedure guarantees that the Finished message covers these messages even if they are ultimately ignored by the server (e.g., because it is sent to a TLS 1.2 server).
 TLS 1.3 servers MUST understand messages send in